 Your bulk spices and baking supplies just got an adorable upgrade.
 Save the lids from parmesan shakers and gather your small mason jars.
 Screw the lid on and you’ll have a handy way to sprinkle and measure.
 Not up for DIYing?
 You can buy adorable storage shakers, like these from Kilner Storage.
-These nearly forgotten kitchen secrets from the past can also help revolutionize your kitchen.

 Slice steak fries